preethigd-06/Ceadar-Coding-Challenge/README.md

 8.Once the build is success, Add Servers

-9. Go this path : Right click of the project -> New -> Other -> Server -> Tomcat v9.0 server and create this server.
+9.Go this path : Right click of the project -> New -> Other -> Server -> Tomcat v9.0 server and create this server.

 7.Take the content of server.xml and context.xml in the ServerConfings folder and replace with Servers'.